Champions for Children with Disabilities

 FEDERAL MEDICAID FUNDING COMES FROM BOTH THE FEDERAL AND STATE GOVERNMENT

 MEDICAID HOME AND COMMUNITY-BASED SERVICE (HCBS) is a program that pays for support services so people can live in the community.
 Minnesotans with disabilities or chronic illnesses who need certain levels of care may qualify for the state’s home and community-based service (HCBS), known as “waivered services.”
 HCBS waivers allow states the flexibility to develop and implement creative alternatives to placing Medicaid-eligible individuals in hospitals, nursing facilities, or Intermediate Care Facilities for Persons with Developmental Disabilities (ICF/DD).

-HCBS waivers also allow states to combine different service options that are not available under regular Medical Assistance.
+Home and community-based service waivers also allow states to combine different service options that are not available under regular Medical Assistance.
 These service options are available to consumers in addition to services covered by Medical Assistance.
-Because each of the waiver programs was written to meet federal guidelines, each program includes eligibility requirements specific to the type of disability, funding parameters and limits, and separate county and/or state policies.
-Waiver funds cannot be used to pay for, or supplement, room and board costs, but they can be used to pay for additional supports so an individual can live in the community.
+Because each of the waiver programs was written to meet federal guidelines, each program includes eligibility requirements specific to the type of disability, funding parameters and limits, and separate county or state policies.
+Waiver funds cannot be used to pay for or supplement room and board costs, but they can be used to pay for additional supports so an individual can live in the community.

 Home and community-based waiver programs available to people who meet the eligibility criteria include:

 - Developmental Disabilities (DD) Waiver for people with developmental disabilities or a related condition who need the level of care provided in an Intermediate Care Facility for Persons with Developmental Disabilities (ICF/DD).

-- Community Alternative Care (CAC) Waiver for chronically ill individuals who need the level of care provided in a hospital.
+- Community Alternative Care (CAC) Waiver for chronically ill and medically fragile persons who need the level of care provided in a hospital.

-The Community Access for Disability Inclusion (CADI) Waiver provides funding for home and community-based services for children and adults, who would otherwise require the level of care provided in a nursing facility
+- Community Access for Disability Inclusion Waiver for persons with disabilities who require the level of care provided in a nursing facility.

-Each of the waiver programs was written to meet federal guidelines, and program eligibility requirements specific to the type of disability, funding parameters and limits, for state policies.
-For more information on these waivers and supports, contact your county social services department or refer to the Department of Human Services website.
+Because each waiver program was written to meet federal guidelines, each program includes eligibility requirements specific to the type of disability, funding parameters and limits, and separate county and/or state policies.
+For more information on these waivers and supports, contact your county social worker or refer to the Minnesota Department of Human Services website.

-PERSONAL CARE ASSISTANCE (PCA) provides services to people who need help with day-to-day activities to allow them be more independent in their own homes.
+PERSONAL CARE ASSISTANCE (PCA) provides services to people who need help with day-to-day activities to allow them more independence in their own homes.
 A PCA is an individual trained to help people with activities of daily living if they have a physical, emotional, or mental disability, a chronic illness, or an injury.
 PCA service is available to people able to direct their own care.

 SOCIAL SECURITY DISABILITY INSURANCE (SSDI) is a social insurance program that workers and employers pay for with their Social Security taxes.
 Eligibility for these disability benefits is based on work history, and the amount of benefit is based on an individual’s earnings.